top of page

 84. 5 Decorated funny face cakes

-85. A drawing of an animal (max size A4 on any type of medium)
+85. A drawing of a rainbow (max size A4 on any type of medium)

 Section H - Tips and Guidance